The Bullet Train: Plot

-Meanwhile, passengers aboard Hikari 109 start to panic when the train passes through Nagoya, with a pregnant passenger named Kazuko Hirao going into labor.
-As a means of settling down the passengers, co-engineer Kikuchi tells them of the bomb on board.
+Meanwhile, passengers aboard Hikari 109 start to panic after the train passes through Nagoya, with a pregnant passenger named Kazuko Hirao going into labor.
+To settle down the passengers, co-engineer Kikuchi tells them of the bomb on board.
 National Railway officials are in further disdain when they realize that the bomb is attached to one of the train's wheels.
 Okita once more calls the officials and tells them to send the money northbound via helicopter and land at Yorii High School.
-Officer Senda, who carries the suitcase, is then instructed to cross the Arakawa River; upon reaching Iwate, the suitcase is roped and pulled up a cliff by Ōshiro.
+Officer Senda, who carries the suitcase, is then instructed to travel down the Arakawa River; upon reaching Iwate, the suitcase is roped and pulled up a cliff by Ōshiro.
 However, Ōshiro is forced to drop the case and retreat when police yell at a university judo team jogging nearby.
 Fleeing via motorcycle, Ōshiro finds himself tailed by several squad cars until he collides with one and is killed after hitting a light post.

 The passengers once again panic when a businessman threatens to pull the emergency door latch open as the train passes through Shin-Ōsaka; they are further exacerbated when they hear of Ōshiro's death on the radio.
-Meanwhile, police locate Koga, but fail to arrest him, despite wounding him during the chase.
-Koga limps back into Okita's hideout to have his gunshot wound tended.
-Okita ponders on giving up his mission, as he has failed to prevent any bloodshed, but Koga convinces him to carry on.
+Meanwhile, police locate Koga, but fail to arrest him, despite shooting and wounding him during the chase.
+After Koga limps back to Okita's hideout, Okita ponders on giving up his mission, as he has failed to prevent any bloodshed, but Koga convinces him to carry on.
 As police trace the bomb parts to Okita's former company in Shimura, Okita makes another phone call and tells Miyashita to drop the money at an abandoned truck by the Kanda motorway in 10 minutes.
 After the police do as instructed, Okita takes the suitcase and makes his getaway.
 Back aboard the train, Kazuko loses her baby in a miscarriage and is in need of a blood transfusion.
-Okita then calls Miyashita and tells him to pick up a diagram of the bomb at Sun Plaza cafe in Shinbashi.
-Unfortunately, the cafe is destroyed in a fire by the time police arrive.
+Okita then calls Miyashita and tells him to pick up a diagram of the bomb at Sun Plaza café in Shinbashi.
+Unfortunately, the café is destroyed in a fire by the time police arrive.
 When the police surround Okita's hideout, Koga blows himself up with a stick of dynamite rather than turn himself in.